conda-forge/taxcalc-feedstock/README.md

 Documentation: http://taxcalc.pslmodels.org

-Tax-Calculator is an open-source microsimulation model for static analysis of US federal income and payroll taxes.
+Tax-Calculator is an open-source microsimulation model for static analysis of USA federal income and payroll taxes.

 Current build status
 ====================